All Episodes

 Because other people are going to be impacted and hurt by that.

-He said well I went into my locker room and I talked to my players and I said we're not doing this on my team.
+He said, well, I went into my locker room, and I talked to my players, and I said, we're not doing this on my team.

 It's not going to happen.

-And then he went into some of the inner city areas of Boston and elsewhere with some of the players and they actually did a lot of good and I thought that was a great play on his part.
+And then he went into some of the inner city areas of Boston and elsewhere with some of the players, and they actually did a lot of good.

 What do you think?

-He was a part of the protest.
+He was a part of the protests.

-But yet he played on the Olympic team, and if it wasn't for him in the semifinals, I don't think the the NBA, our representatives would have won a gold.
+And if it wasn't for him in the semifinals, I don't think the NBA, our representatives, would have won a gold.

 But yet he stood and honored the flag.